Learning how to boil water while camping can make your trip a much more enjoyable experience, and is of course a critical component or safety.

-It is very expensive but it can boil water without a flame or light within several minutes.
-The small cylindrical tool weighs approximately one pound and is unaffected by the elements.
+It is expensive but it can boil water without a flame or light within several minutes.
+The small cylindrical tool weighs approximately 0.82 pounds and is unaffected by the elements.
 In fact it is so compact and easy to use that you can even use it on the go.

 As a rule prefer fast flowing rather than still waters and always go upstream from any farmed land, roads, buildings and any other signs of human activity.

 Your stream water will likely contain small bits of dirt and sediment.
 You can use a t-shirt or other item of clothing to filter your water and remove any large bits.
 Place your pan, canister or other receptacle full of water over your fire, stove or pour it into your Ghillie kettle.

 Bring your water to a rolling boil for one minute to kill off any potentially harmful bacteria and pathogens.
 If your water is not quite at a rolling boil, then you would be better off leaving it to boil for several minutes longer to guarantee that it kills off any harmful microorganisms.

 Also if you’re at an elevation over 6,500 feet, you will need to boil it at a rolling boil for at least three minutes as water boils at lower temperatures the higher up you go.